Furrah/blog/content/electronics/FTDI-4222-setup.md

 ./FT4222H_Version
 ```

-and again the following should be returned
+Again, the following should be returned

 ```bash
 Device 0: 'FT4222 A'